Belize

 CAYE CAULKER

-The following day was one I had been looking forward to for many months.
-I’d be going be a snorkelling tour at the marine reserve of Hol Chan; a protected sealife sanctuary that draws in millions of tourists annually!
+The following day was one I had been looking forward to ever since I started snorkelling again.
+I’d be going on a snorkelling tour at the marine reserve of Hol Chan – a protected sealife sanctuary that draws in millions of tourists annually!

-After this, it was time to visit the Shark Ray Alley; where our boat was surrounded by tens of nurse sharks and all kinds of fish the second Mike threw some bait in the water.
+After this, it was time to visit Shark Ray Alley, where our boat was surrounded by tens of nurse sharks and all kinds of fish the second Mike threw some bait in the water.
 Swimming with the sharks, I couldn’t help but lay my hands on one of them, to feel their thick yet smooth skin.
 It was there and then that Mike bit my head off.
-He had warned us not to touch the coral, but, as far as I could recall, he never mentioned anything about the nurse sharks.
-Turns out, the simple act of touching them can lead to potential transfer of infectious agents such as bacteria and viruses that could lead to their death.
-Ashamed and guilty though as I felt, I can definitely say I’ve learnt my lesson.
-A warning before the incident happened would have been nice though!
+He had warned us not to touch the coral but, as far as I could recall, he never mentioned anything about the nurse sharks.
+Turns out, the simple act of touching them can lead to the transfer of infectious agents like bacteria and viruses that could be fatal to them.
+Ashamed and guilty though I felt, I can definitely say I’ve learnt my lesson.
+A warning before the incident happened would have been nice though.
+Also, in hindsight, someone should have bit his head off for feeding the sharks!

 Caribbean Romance